 So, in this example, your eCPM is $4

-eCPM provides a standardized way to compare the performance of different ad campaigns, even if they have different pricing models, such as cost per click (CPC) or cost per action (CPA).
-By evaluating eCPM, you can compare the performance of different ad campaigns, pricing models, and ad networks.
+eCPM provides a standardized way to compare the performance of different ad units, even if they have different pricing models, such as cost per click (CPC) or cost per action (CPA).
+By evaluating eCPM, you can compare the performance of different ad units, pricing models, and ad networks.
 This knowledge empowers you to optimize your strategies, leading to better results and increased revenue.
-Savvy?

 What’s the Difference Between CPM and eCPM?